vgandhi13/vgandhi13/README.md

 # Hi there, I'm Varun! 👋

-I am a compsci student at UMass Amherst.
-This past summer I interned at DXFactor in their backend/data team where I contributed to their Django Rest backend project, and made an end to end data warehouse.
-Last summer I interned at Adani and currently I am working on a research project where I am working on creating a method to watermark LLMs.
-I am starting my Master's in CS at UMass this semester on a full ride scholarship.
+I am a MS CS student at UMass Amherst.
+I am interested in AI and their alignment, interpretability and systems.
+I worked as a Machine Learning Engineer intern at Sarvam AI in summer 2025 in their Vision Language Models Team where I worked on OCR of indic languages.
+Before that, I worked at DXFactor as a Data Engineer Intern.

 Check out my personal website [here](https://vgandhi13.github.io/Personal-Website/).